 Representative – A participant may designate someone to serve as their representative in all or part of the rehabilitation process.
-The representative may be authorized to sign documents, speak on the participant’s behalf, or serve in other capacities indicated on Form 1487, Designation of Applicant or Consumer Representative.
+The representative may be authorized to sign documents, speak on the participant’s behalf, or serve in other capacities indicated on Form 1487, Designation of Representative.

 Room and board – Shelter, facilities, and food, including the customary and usual meal plans offered in residential settings and any prescribed nutritional meals or supplements.